-The High School Equivalency (HSE) Diploma program offers instruction to assist learners in preparing to successfully pass a designated high school equivalency assessment.
-The three nationally-recognized assessments used to obtain a stateissued High School Equivalency credential in North Carolina are Pearson (GED Testing Service), HiSET[®] and TASC.
+The High School Equivalency (HSE) program offers instruction to assist learners in preparing to successfully pass a designated high school equivalency assessment.
+The three nationally-recognized assessments used to obtain a High School Equivalency Diploma awarded by the State Board of Community Colleges are Pearson (GED Testing Service), HiSET® and TASC.
 All three High School Equivalency assessments are recognized by US Department of Education and cover the same content areas.
+Both the HiSet and TASC are offered as a Computer-Based Testing (CBT) and Pencil-Based Testing (PBT).
 Passing any one of the assessments will lead to the same High School Equivalency Diploma issued by the North Carolina State Board of Community Colleges.